More than 350 people died in a truck bomb in Somalia on October 14.

 “The anthropologists got it wrong when they named our species Homo sapiens (‘wise man’).
 In any case it’s an arrogant and bigheaded thing to say, wisdom being one of our least evident features.
 In reality, we are Pan narrans, the storytelling chimpanzee.”
 (The Science of Discworld II: The Globe).

 And for better or worse, the great American dream machine that is Hollywood and the dominance of United States culture have turned those societies and the people in them into stories that we care about (because we simply can’t help loving a story).

-In Africa, the former colonial powers extended their reach into countries in a way that creates the same kind of knowledge of their story (even though we might rather not know).
+In Africa, the former colonial powers extended their dominance into countries in such a way that the colonised learned to care about those Western stories more than their own.

 So the reason we care about Paris and London is because we can picture the scene, we “know” the people involved, we are following the story.
 And we don’t care about Somalia or Kenya because we can’t picture the scene, we do not “know” the people involved, we have never followed the story.